ai-on-gke/website/site/content/docs/tutorials/security/llama-firewall/_index.md

 ---
 ## Overview

-This tutorial provides instructions on how to secure an [ADK](https://google.github.io/adk-docs/) agent deployed on [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/docs/concepts/kubernetes-engine-overview) with [Llama Guard](https://www.llama.com/docs/model-cards-and-prompt-formats/llama-guard-3/)
+This tutorial provides instructions on how to secure an [ADK](https://google.github.io/adk-docs/) agent deployed on [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/docs/concepts/kubernetes-engine-overview) with [LlamaFirewall](https://meta-llama.github.io/PurpleLlama/LlamaFirewall/)

-This example uses Google ADK to interact with LLM, but it is more focused on LLama Guard.
+This example uses Google ADK to interact with LLM, but it is more focused on LLamaFirewall.
 For more detailed guide in Google ADK, please refer to our another guide - [Agent Development Kit (ADK) on GKE](/docs/agentic/adk-llama-vllm/)

 The tutorial will cover:

 * Setting up your Google Cloud environment.
 * Building a container image for your agent.
-* Deploying the LLMs via vLLM including the Llama Guard model.
+* Deploying the LLMs via vLLM.
 * Deploying the agent to a GKE cluster.
 * Testing your deployed agent.